ysholqamy/email_juggler/README.md

 ## Architecture and Design

 ### Fault tolerance
 RoundRobin routing is used between different providers, on failure the request is attempted using the next provider, until the request succeeds or all providers are tried for the given request.
+The RoundRobin provider remembers the last used sub provider, this will ensure that the requests will be distributed evenly between sub providers.

 ### Queue backed Provider
 Email providers usually use background processing for sending emails.
 A new implementation of the Provider interface can be submitting the messages to a job queue, while workers process the submitted jobs.
+Implementing the Provider interface will mean that the service code can be kept intact.

 **Advantages:**
 1) Control retry policy.